cassiotbatista/rwa-wdm-sim/README.md

-## Routing and Wavelength Assignment using a Genetic Algorithm
+## Routing and Wavelength Assignment Simulator
 [Paper](https://link.springer.com/chapter/10.1007%2F978-3-319-65340-2_35):
 A Genetic Algorithm (GA) Approach for Routing and Wavelength Assignment (RWA) in All-Optical Wavelength Division Multiplexing (WDM) Networks with Static Traffic (SLE, which stands for _Static Lightpath Establishment_)

-This repo basically basically covers the routing and wavelength assignment problem with the following algorithms:
+This repo basically basically contains a simulator that covers the routing and wavelength assignment problem with the following algorithms:

 * Routing
   * Dijkstra's algorithm